Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: Introduction

-As a promising multiple-user access scheme, NOMA\cite{noma} is capable of improving the spectrum efficiency of the system, and it is proven to be capacity-achieving compared to orthogonal multiple access (OMA) schemes.
-Researchers have developed several types of NOMA \cite{noma,scma,pdma}, which can generally be categorized into power-domain NOMA and code-domain NOMA.
+As a promising multiple-user access scheme, NOMA\cite{noma} is capable of improving the spectrum efficiency of the system and has been proven to be capacity-achieving compared with the orthogonal multiple access (OMA) schemes.
+Researchers have developed several types of NOMA \cite{noma,scma,pdma}, which may be generally categorized into power-domain NOMA and code-domain NOMA.
 In NOMA transmission, signals from multiple users are overlapped on a single time or frequency resource.
-MUD algorithms are a critical technique in the NOMA scheme design\cite{nomamudreview}, which determines its performance.
-Classic MUD algorithms include successive interference cancellation (SIC), parallel interference cancellation (PIC), etc. In recent years, deep learning has also provided inspiration for MUD algorithm design \cite{nomamudreview,deepnoma,sicnet,pimrc}.
-Ye \textit{et al}. develop an deep multi-task learning based framework named DeepNOMA\cite{deepnoma}.
-Luong \textit{et al}. design a soft decision based neural network model\cite{sicnet} for MUD, which can achieve excellent performance even in the absence of precise channel state information (CSI).
-Alberge\cite{pimrc} has designed an end-to-end autoencoder model for NOMA transmission, which can realize the self-design of constellation points and does not require iterative decoding.
+MUD algorithms are critical for the design of NOMA scheme \cite{nomamudreview}, which can determine its performance.
+Classic MUD algorithms have included successive interference cancellation (SIC), parallel interference cancellation (PIC), etc. In recent years, deep learning has also provided inspiration for the design of MUD algorithm \cite{nomamudreview,deepnoma,sicnet,pimrc}.
+Ye \textit{et al}. have developed an deep multi-task learning based framework named DeepNOMA\cite{deepnoma}.
+Luong \textit{et al}. have designed a soft decision based neural network model\cite{sicnet} for MUD, which has attained excellent performance even in the absence of precise channel state information (CSI).
+Alberge\cite{pimrc} has designed an end-to-end autoencoder model for the NOMA transmission, which can realize the self-design of constellation points and does not require iterative decoding.